coleifer/huey/docs/api.rst

         :raises: ResultTimeout if blocking and timeout specified without result becoming ready yet.

-        Attempt to retrieve the return value of a task.
+        Attempts to retrieve the return value of a task.
 By default, :py:meth:`~Result.get` will simply check for the value, returning ``None`` if it is not ready yet.
-If you want to wait for a value, you can specify ``blocking=True``.
+If you want to wait for the result, specify ``blocking=True``.
 This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
-If the ``timeout`` is reached before the result is ready, a :py:class:`ResultTimeout` exception will be raised.
+If the ``timeout`` is reached before the result is ready, a :py:class:`ResultTimeout` will be raised.

         .. warning:: By default the result store will delete a task's return value after the value has been successfully read (by a successful